DmytroY/OpenAI-SQL/README.md

 * Products.db -  SQLite database for testing code, if not exist will be created and seeded by main.ipynb
 * create_tables.SQL - SQL script, will be used for creating tables and for explaining database structure to AI

-Main idea is explain to AI database structure and ask to translate natural language prompt to legit SQL query, then use generated SQL query to query database and provide answer to user
+Main idea is explain database structure to AI and ask to translate natural language question to SQL query, then use generated SQL query to query database and provide answer to user.